Uncategorized

 by Paul Heckmann, Executive Director, Memories Incorporated

-And another tip to Shannon and Jordan Ross, who put me in touch with Mr. Corbin 17 years ago
+And another tip to Shannon and Jordan Ross, who put me in touch with Mr. Corbin over 20 years ago.

 Parts of this interview were from Mr. Corbin’s front porch with his horses, dogs, kids and grand-kids all around.
 The other part was from a followup phone interview last week.
 And after I listened to the interview playback, the longer I talked with Barry, the more ‘ya’lls’ came out – from me!